sensu/sensu-docs/content/sensu-go/5.11/installation/install-sensu.md

 ##### 3. Verify keepalive events

 Sensu keepalives are the heartbeat mechanism used to ensure that all registered agents are operational and able to reach the Sensu backend.
-To verify that the agent has registered with Sensu and is sending keepalive events, open the entity page in the [Sensu web UI][ui] or run `sensuctl entity list`
+To verify that the agent has registered with Sensu and is sending keepalive events, open the entity page in the [Sensu web UI][ui] or run `sensuctl entity list`.

 ### Activate licensed-tier features